A Message from the Chair

 A Message from the Chair is published after each regular meeting of The Church Pension Fund (CPF) Board of Trustees.
 It reflects actions taken by the CPF Board that impact the products and services administered by CPF, as well as other highlights of the meeting.

-The next meeting of the Board of Trustees wil be from September 15 – 17, 2021.
+The next meeting of the CPF Board will be from December 7–9, 2022.